-Extracts from about fourteen species in this genus have been evaluated for biological activities, including antibacterial, antifungal, anti-insect growth, cytotoxic, and phytotoxic activity.
+Extracts from about fourteen species in this genus have been evaluated for various medicinal properties, including antibacterial, antifungal, anti-insect growth, cytotoxic, and phytotoxic activity.
 In addition to amino acids, simple carbohydrates and lipids, benzenoids, flavonoids, numerous diterpenes, phytosterols, sesquiterpenes, phenylpropanoids, and triterpenes occur in or isolated from the genus Callicarpa.

 - Herbs in Traditional Chinese Medicine – An Overview